Types of Income You’re Taxed On & What Is Tax-Exempt

-Taxable income, generally speaking, is the gross income of an individual or corporation, less any allowable tax deductions.
-Your taxable income is, in other words, the amount of your income that is subject to income tax.
+Taxable income, generally speaking, is the gross income of an individual or corporation, minus any allowable tax deductions.
+Your taxable income is, in other words, the amount of your income that is subject to taxation by the government.

-In the USA, what qualifies as “taxable income” is defined in the Internal Revenue Code Section 63.
+In the United States, what qualifies as “taxable income” is defined in the Internal Revenue Code Section 63.
 “Gross income” is defined in Section 61 of the Internal Revenue Code.

 Taxable income can encompass more than just your annual salary.
-Taxable income can include profits from stocks or real estate sales, winnings from the lottery, betting the dogs or horses, and winnings from any casino (domestic or abroad).
+Taxable income can include profits from stocks or real estate sales, winnings from the lottery or from betting on horse races, and winnings from any casino (domestic or abroad).
 Even the cash value of bartered items is considered taxable income.

-Income that may be part of your gross income but is not identified as taxable income would include child support, proceeds from life insurance policies, inheritances, workers compensation payments, welfare benefits, compensation awarded as a result of physical injury, education scholarships or grants, and income paid to your retirement account (either a 401k or IRA, up to a certain amount).
+Income that may be part of your “gross income” but is not identified as “taxable income” can include child support, proceeds from life insurance policies, inheritances, workers compensation payments, welfare benefits, compensation awarded as a result of physical injury, education scholarships or grants, and income paid to your retirement account (either a 401k or IRA, up to a certain amount).

-Itemized deductions that can minimize your taxable income include medical expenses and health insurance, as well as the cost of prescriptions, and the mileage to/from your doctors appointments.
-Itemized deductions also include mortgage interest paid on a home loan, personal losses due to theft or accident, state and local income or sales taxes, property taxes (on real estate as well as personal property), charitable contributions to churches and other qualified nonprofit organizations, gambling losses (provided they are offset by gambling winnings), and home office expenses.
+Itemized deductions that can minimize your taxable income include: medical expenses, mortgage interest paid on a home loan, personal losses due to theft or accident, state and local taxes, property taxes, charitable contributions to qualified nonprofit organizations, gambling losses (provided they are offset by gambling winnings), and home office expenses.

-In summary, taxable income is that portion of your gross income which is subject to taxation by the governing authority, less any allowable itemized or standardized deductions.
+In summary, taxable income is that portion of your gross income that is subject to taxation by a governing authority, minus any allowable itemized or standardized deductions.

 Types of Income Subject to Tax

-The following categories represent types of income, which may be subject to Federal/State income tax, as set forth by the IRS:
+The following categories represent types of income, which may be subject to Federal/State income tax:

 - Wages and salaries